Exponents of Jacobians and relative class groups: Acknowledgments

 \section{Acknowledgments}

 We thank David Kazhdan for asking a question that lead us to discover Theorem \ref{thm:exponent}.
-We also thank Santiago Arango-Pi{\~n}eros for his comments on an earlier draft of this paper.
+We also thank Santiago Arango-Pi{\~n}eros for his comments on an earlier draft of this paper and two anonymous referees for their suggestions.